Our holiday gift guide series continues! This week we are highlighting gift ideas for your employees!

 - A family game.
 Encourage family togetherness by giving a game that’s appropriate for most ages, like Cranium or Pictionary.
 My family also likes The Big Taboo.
 You can add to the family night atmosphere by including a gift card for a local pizza place or ice cream/coffee shop.

 - Candles.
 Scented candles can be as expensive or inexpensive as you want them to be, and they make any house feel instantly more cozy.
-Bath and Body Works has been selling them for about 50% off, or $10, lately.
+Bath and Body Works often sells them for about 50% off during sales.
 You can increase the gift by adding a festive candle holder.

 - Kitchen items.
 I know lots of people who love a good kitchen gadget – think corkscrew, cheese knives, or anything else to help entertain.
 Things like aprons and dishtowels are festive but not too personal, and someone who likes to cook can never have too many of either.
 I like Restoration Hardware for items I’d never think of buying until I see them!